Joe-McCann/cs-241-hugo-notes/content/course/computationalComplexity/Sections/countingOperations.md

 For the purposes of counting operations, we are going to use `while` loops, as they are easier in `python` to see whats going on compared to a `for` loop.
 {{% /callout %}}

-Lets consider a simple loop that iterates a fixed number of times.
+Let's consider a simple loop that iterates a fixed number of times.

 ```python
 def add_10(x):